 ESA’s cloud, aerosol and radiation mission

-Currently, clouds and aerosols are the biggest uncertainty in our understanding of the atmospheric conditions that drive the climate system.
-An improved understanding and better modelling of the relationship of clouds, aerosols and radiation is therefore amongst the highest priorities in climate research and weather prediction.
+Clouds remain one of the biggest mysteries in our understanding of how the atmosphere drives the climate system.
+An improved understanding and better modelling of the relationship between clouds, aerosols and radiation is therefore one of the highest priorities in climate research and weather prediction.